mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 .. warning::
     In the context of evaluation, the term *data* in this chapter should be read as *train data*.
+    And if the text tells you to use **all** your data, I mean that you should use all the data you want to use for training and optimization.
+    If you are currently performing an algorithm evaluation, this means your *train data*.
+    **Don't touch your test data!**

 What are we optimizing?
 -----------------------